-Motors, hulls and compulsory equipment subject to these rules shall be inspected prior to racing and after any of the legs have been finished to assure compliance with these rules.
-The technical inspection shall be conducted by designated inspectors who must report compliance or non-compliance with these rules.

-- The engine block may be given a unique identification mark to facilitate enforcement of Rule 900.8.13. - 3.
-Each race boat and support boat, must go through a technical and safety inspection before the race.
+- Motors, hulls and compulsory equipment subject to these rules shall be inspected prior to racing and after any of the legs have been finished to assure compliance with these rules.
+The technical inspection shall be conducted by designated inspectors who must report compliance or non-compliance with these rules to the Technical Inspector, who will communicate the same to the O.O.D. - Each race boat and support boat, must go through a technical and safety inspection before the race.
 All equipment shall be available for inspection during the time and at the location specified for technical inspection.
 If any equipment is found not to be in compliance with these rules, or if the captain or driver has failed to comply with the spirit or letter of these rules, the Race Committee may rescind the entry.
 Correction or substitution may be permitted if made prior to the start of the race.
-The start of the race shall not be delayed to allow compliance. - 4.
+The start of the race shall not be delayed to allow compliance. - 3.
+The engine block may be given a unique identification mark to facilitate enforcement of Rule 900.9.13. - 4.
 Immediately after crossing the finish line of the last leg of the race, contestants shall report with their boats and motors to the inspector at the location designated by the Race Committee.
 The boats and motors shall remain in the custody of the inspector(s) until dismissed.
-Any contestant(s) refusing to comply with the orders of the Chief Inspector or who violates the provisions of this rule may be disqualified from the race by the Race Committee. - 5.
-The Chief Inspector shall have the power, after the finish of the race, to order any contestant(s) to dismantle the motor for inspection and/ or measurement at the designated area.
-The Chief Inspector measures the engine capacity with a meter and/or gauge (if available), if the motor's capacity is on the upper limit, it will be at his discretion if the motor should or should not be dismantled.
-The cost of dismantling and assembling the motor should be paid by the contestant. - Any boat which after it has been inspected and according to its motor capacity should have raced in a bigger class, will be disqualified from the race by the Race Committee. - After an accident all boats must be inspected and released by the Technical Official of the race.
+Any contestant(s) refusing to comply with the orders of the Technical Inspector or who violates the provisions of this rule, should be communicated to the O.O.D., and may be disqualified from the race by the Race Committee. - 5.
+The Chief Inspector shall have the power, after the finish of the race, to order any contestant(s) to dismantle the motor for inspection and/ or measurement at the designated area, this should be communicated to the O.O.D.
+The Technical Inspector measures the engine capacity with a micrometer and/or gauge (if available), if the motor's capacity is on the upper limit, it will be at his discretion if the motor should or should not be dismantled.
+The cost of dismantling and assembling the motor should be paid by the contestant. - 6.
+Any boat which after it has been inspected and according to its motor capacity should have raced in a bigger class, will be disqualified from the race by the Race Committee.